Skip to content

 Beverage manufacturers typically produce three to four recipe batches over the course of a week, producing 1,000–3,000 kg product per hour.
 Many of these recipes are made up of powder ingredients that are formulated and blended to create a homogeneous mixture /product

-The common mixing process for powder beverage manufacturers
+The common mixing process for powdered beverages

 The mixing process can become one of the pinch points for beverage manufacturers as this stage in the process is where the highest amount of production downtime occurs.
 Fixed mixers such as ribbon mixers or paddle blenders that can accomplish fast, high-volume blending of ingredients are now not that flexible in meeting today's demands.
 Recipe changeovers lead to hours of cleaning downtime, during which there is no production.

 To perform a full clean that will remove the risks of cross-contamination, the blenders have to be stopped, taken apart (blades removed) and washed.
 They must then be dried before the next batch can begin to ensure there is no risk to the next batch.
-This cleaning process often requires a full day with operators focusing on the cleaning regimen.
+This cleaning process often requires a full day of operators focusing on the cleaning regimen.
 Any shortcuts in the cleaning process can result in cross-contamination from recipe to recipe, as product ingredients can build up in hard-to-access areas.

 The risk of transferring materials via pneumatic conveying